AElfProject/AElf/docs/tutorials/developing-smart-contracts/first-contract.md

 **Note** that you have to wrap you state types in a type like ```SingletonState``` (others are also available like ```MappedState```) because behind the scene they implement the state read and write operations.

+### Deployment

+After implementing the contract's logic and building the contract you can find the dll (the compiled code) in the ```bin/obj/netstandard``` folder of the contract project.
+You can deploy this with aelf-command and start interacting with the contract.
+Later in this series of tutorials we will see how to test directly within Boilerplate.